grantghk/Rich-Presence-Discord-Web-Page/README.md

 # Rich-Presence-Discord-Web-Page
 - Rich Presence Discord By Flask Python.
-- Easy to use presence in discord with buttiful webpage.
+- Easy to use presence in discord with beautiful webpage.
 # Deleloper
 - Discord:GRANTGHK
 # How to use